The Remote Meeting Paradox: More Talk, Less Connection

 Practicing the Skill: Building Listening Muscles as a Team

-Here are a few ways to build those muscles without turning your calendar into a training schedule.
+Here are a few ways to flex those listening muscles—no need to block off your whole calendar for training.

 Try simple in-meeting exercises